library(emmeans)

 Conf-level adjustment: dunnettx method for 3 estimates

-contrasts |> confint(adjust = "holm")
+|> confint(adjust = "holm") contrasts

 contrast estimate SE df lower.CL upper.CL